 A Bill to require local authorities to maintain a register of heritage public houses in their area and to make provision in connection with the compilation and maintenance of such registers; to make provision relating to planning applications in respect of public houses on such a register; to place restrictions on the sale of heritage public houses; to make provision relating to the nomination of heritage public houses as assets of community value; to make provision about the listing of heritage public houses; and for connected purposes.

 The Heritage Public Houses Bill would require local councils to create and maintain a register of heritage pubs in their area.
-It would influence planning decisions for pubs on the register, allow pubs to be nominated as assets of community value, and provide for listing and sale restrictions to help protect these pubs.
+It also sets out rules on planning for pubs on the register, restrictions on selling them, and how pubs can be nominated as assets of community value or listed for protection.

 Generated 21 February 2026